-- Microbiology: one semester (a minimum of three semester hours or four quarter hours) with lab preferred.
+- Microbiology: one semester (a minimum of three semester hours or four quarter hours).

 - Statistics: one semester (a minimum of two semester hours or three quarter hours).

 - Medical Terminology: one course in medical terminology.
-The course should result in a course grade on a college transcript.
-Before enrolling in an online course that does not result in a course grade on a college transcript please contact our Admissions Office for approval.
+Before enrolling in an online course that does not result in a course grade on a college transcript, please contact the Wake Forest PA Program admissions office.

 Letters of Reference

-In addition to the above criteria, applicants will also be evaluated on a variety of non-cognitive factors.
-These non-cognitive factors are utilized in the admissions process and include:
+In addition to the above criteria, applicants will also be assessed on the following non-cognitive factors:

 - Military service